-BA or BACS Degree Honours (66 Credits in Anthropology)
+Bachelor of Arts (BA) or Bachelor of Arts in Community Studies (BACS) Degree Honours (66 Credits in Anthropology)

-Students must consult BA or BACS Honours requirements for entering into and graduating with an Honours degree.
+Students must consult BA or BACS Honours requirements for

+entering into and graduating with an Honours degree.
 The 66 credits in an Anthropology Honours must include:

-- 6 credits AN/S1200 (Introduction to Anthropology & Sociology) or equivalent - 6 credits in Qualitative (AN/S2210) OR Quantitative (AN/ S2212) research methods.
-Qualitative is recommended.

-- 6 credits Anthropological Theory (ANTH3100) - 12 credits in Physical, Archaeological &/or Linguistic Anthropology
+- 6 credits AN/S1200 (Introduction to Anthropology & Sociology) or equivalent - · 6 credits in Qualitative (AN/S2210) OR Quantitative (AN/ S2212) research methods.
+Qualitative is recommended. - 6 credits Anthropological Theory (ANTH3100) - · 12 credits in Physical, Archaeological &/or Linguistic Anthropology

-Students must consult the BA and BACS degree regulations that form minimum requirements for the relevant programs in all subjects.
+Students must consult the Bachelor of Arts (BA) and Bachelor of Arts in Community Studies degree regulations that form minimum requirements for the relevant programs in all subjects.
 Listed below are special or additional requirements that must be met by students in Anthropology/Sociology programs.
-(NOTE: ANTH, SOC and/or AN/S courses may be used to satisfy minimum BA or BACS degree requirements in Anthropology/Sociology joint programs.)
+(NOTE: ANTH, SOC and/or AN/S courses may be used to satisfy minimum Bachelor of Arts (BA) or Bachelor of Arts in Community Studies degree requirements in Anthropology/Sociology joint programs.)

-BA Concentration (30 Credits in Anthropology/Sociology)
+Bachelor of Arts (BA) Concentration (30 Credits in Anthropology/Sociology)